 Paul Richards was one of the most celebrated managers who never won a pennant.
 He took on seemingly hopeless building jobs in Chicago, Baltimore, and Houston and succeeded every time in laying a foundation for the club’s future success.

 He developed young stars, including Brooks Robinson, Joe Morgan, Rusty Staub, Billy Pierce, Nellie Fox, and Minnie Minoso.
 Some of his innovations were decades ahead of his peers.
 He calculated on-base percentages before that statistic had a name (he called it “batting average with bases on balls”), was the first manager to enforce pitch counts to protect young arms, and invented a huge catcher’s mitt to handle knuckleball pitchers.

-In eleven seasons as a major league manager he was ejected more frequently than anyone else in history, once in every 23 games.
+In his first eleven seasons as a major league manager he was ejected more frequently than anyone else in history, once in every 23 games.
 One umpire said he had “the foulest mouth in the major leagues,” but he taught Sunday school in the Baptist church in the off-seasons.
-He was a seven-handicap golfer—some people thought golf, not baseball, was his favorite sport—but he was a habitual cheater, so flagrant that some friends refused to play with him.
+He was a seven-handicap golfer — some people thought golf, not baseball, was his favorite sport — but he was a habitual cheater, so flagrant that some friends refused to play with him.
 His daughter called him “a con artist,” and he conned family, friends, players, owners, fellow golfers, and sportswriters.